Google Antigravity icon

 • Agent-First Architecture — Shifts from traditional AI code completion to autonomous agents that plan, execute, and validate entire development tasks, allowing developers to focus on higher-level design and decision-making.

-• Dual Interface System — Combines a familiar VS Code-style Editor View for coding with an Agent Manager Dashboard for orchestrating multiple AI agents working simultaneously across different projects and workspaces.
+• Dual Interface System — Combines a familiar VS Code-style Editor View for coding with a Manager view for orchestrating multiple agents working simultaneously across different projects and workspaces, with progress tracked through artifacts.

-• Smart Artifacts Generation — Automatically creates comprehensive Markdown artifacts including task lists, implementation plans, code diffs, screenshots, and browser recordings, providing transparent insights into agent activities and enabling verification before changes are applied.
+• Smart Artifacts Generation — Automatically creates comprehensive Markdown artifacts including task lists, implementation plans, code diffs, screenshots, and browser recordings, providing transparent insights into agent activities.
+Actual execution and approval behavior depends on configured policies (e.g., review-driven vs agent-driven modes, terminal approval settings, secure mode).

-• Cross-Surface Integration — Provides agents with direct access to the code editor, terminal, and an integrated browser surface powered by Chrome, enabling agents to test and validate web applications end-to-end.
+• Cross-Surface Integration — Provides agents with direct access to the code editor, terminal, and browser integration via a browser tool/subagent for end-to-end testing and web interactions, governed by configurable policies (e.g., JavaScript execution and review/approval rules).

 • Multi-Agent Orchestration — Manages multiple agents working asynchronously across different projects, enabling efficient handling of large codebases and parallel task execution.